mbradds/pipeline-profiles/readme.md

 ### Are you connecting to CER databases?

 Several datasets are pulled directly from CER internal databases.
 A single python file `src/data_management/connection.py` handles the sqlalchemy connection parameters and strings.
-This file is left untracked because it has the db strings hard coded.
-A template file `src/data_management/connection.example.py` file is included with the connection strings left blank.
-Before running or contributing to the python code, you will need to open this file, add the connection strings, and save the file here: `src/data_management/connection.py` to ensure that connection info remains untracked.
+An untracked json file `src/data_management/connection_strings.json` contains the hard coded database connection strings.
+A template file `src/data_management/connection_strings.example.py` file is included with the connection strings left blank.
+Before running or contributing to the python code, you will need to open this file, add the connection strings, and save the file here: `src/data_management/connection_strings.json` to ensure that connection info remains untracked.

 ### Have you set up the pipeline-profiles conda environment?